toughpixels/sacred-harp-singers/content/projects.md

   main:
     weight: 50
 ---
-## Local Music Camp
-PNWSHS is launching a Music Camp, to be held in 2018 in Alaska, the year after in the Seattle-Portland region, and in the year after that in the Oakland CA region.
-Then the schedule begins over again.
-The camp will teach and sing from the Cooper Sacred Harp with the typical sorts of teaching sessions on Rudiments, Leading, Accenting, Keying, All-Day Singing topics, and so forth.
-The specifics will be driven by the needs of the local region.
-For now, the title of the music camp is Fasola Boot Camp.
-(Alternative suggestions are solicited).

 ## Travel Grants

+### Purpose
-Purpose:  to grow our local singings by having more of our singers experience the growth-spurt in understanding and skill that comes from Sacred Harp travel or immersive instruction.
-It is expected that the grantee will return willing to share all that they have learned with those in their local singing.
+To grow our local singings by having more of our singers experience the growth-spurt in understanding and skill that comes from Sacred Harp travel or immersive instruction.
+It is expected that the grantee will return willing to *share all that they have learned* with those in their local singing.

 PNWSHS, Inc. has set a maximum amount of $400 per grant (and there is a limited budget so either not all applicants who are approved will receive the maximum or not all applicants will be accepted in a given year).

+### Apply
 To apply for the travel grant submit a statement explaining what singing event the applicant wishes to attend and when, calculate the cost of the trip and state what specific grant amount would make it possible, and how this travel will benefit the applicant and the local singing upon their return.
 This Statement should be sent either by email to pnwshs@pacificnwsacredharpsingers.org or to The Pacific NW Sacred Harp Singers, 15215 Tubbs Rd, Buckley WA 98321.

 ### Criteria: